khoamdh/jabra-setup/README.md

 Bus 003 Device 001: ID 1d6b:0003 Linux Foundation 3.0 root hub
 ```

-0b0e is vendorID and 24c8 productID
+In the above example, 0b0e is vendorID and 24c8 productID

 Create the udev rule file with the udev script provided
 ```bash